BalaIBMRaptor/MQ-HA/instructions/nonPersistent.md

   The above assumes that the channel name created is MQNONPERSISTENTSVR, if this is not the case please consult [SNI mapping rules](https://www.ibm.com/support/pages/ibm-websphere-mq-how-does-mq-provide-multiple-certificates-certlabl-capability) for further information.
 The entire process is also documented [here](https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.1.0/com.ibm.mq.mcpak.doc/cc_conn_qm_openshift.htm).

 ### Configure access to MQ outside the cluster
+To demonstrate access to MQ a number of tools can be used such as RFHUtil, MQ Explore, JMS Application or the MQ samples.
+As a demonstration the following uses the MQ samples:
+1. Install MQ with the samples

 ## Container Image Locations